 For me, this involved copying and drawing a whole lot of Sailor Moon and Pokemon when I was young.

 You see a piece of art that speaks to you more deeply than anything else has before.

 For me, this happened in college when I first saw the illustrations of Aubrey Beardsley.
 I saw it once, in a library, and couldn’t stop thinking about it for days.

 For me this evolved to be mainly scientific topics.

 You notice and pay attention to which elements keep popping up in your artwork.

 This leads you to discover what makes a piece of art look like you.
 This includes color palettes, overall drawing style, textures, voice/subject, and specific techniques.

-For me, something really clicked when I began making this weird chevron-ish pencil texture in my work.
+For me, something really clicked when I began making a weird chevron-ish pencil texture in my work.
 I began noticing it pop up again and again in my work, and eventually it became a major part of my style.